 Gateway’s outdoor experiential program provides our youth with adventures that challenge them within safe, non-threatening limits.
 Our outdoor experts are skilled not only in outdoor sports, but in creating experiences that intentionally foster growth and well-being.
 Weekend activities and extended trips include rock climbing, canyoneering, backpacking, skiing, snowboarding, and river running expeditions.
 Each adventure is carefully designed, offering a mix of personal therapeutic opportunities and activities that build connection and cooperation.

 Therapy In A Different Setting

-Often, physical outdoor challenges free boys up to admit fears more readily.
+Often, physical outdoor challenges free youth up to admit fears more readily.
 Most experiences also hold lessons that can readily be extended to “real life.”
 Climbing, for instance, is a great metaphor: It’s scary.
 You can come off the wall – but be caught.
 It involves teamwork, trust, communication, and problem-solving.
 And when you succeed, you have other people cheering for you at the top.

 Our weekly adventures and extended trips change with the seasons and we are fortunate to have the whole of Utah as our big backyard.
-Winter adventures find students skiing or snowboarding through a glade of aspens on a powder day.
-Backpacking trips are great for learning about self-reliance and one’s “place” in the astonishing scale and beauty of the wilderness.
+Winter adventures find our youth skiing or snowboarding through a glade of aspens on a powder day.
+Backpacking trips are great for learning about self-reliance and one’s "place" in the astonishing scale and beauty of the wilderness.
 Summer rock climbing, canyoneering, whitewater rafting and kayaking are all about dynamic, ever-changing and challenging environments, complete with obstacles, decision-making and fun.